cleverlight/lightenna/_posts/blog/2019-08-12-string-substitution-in-puppet-using-variables.md

 ```

 # The definition
-The module, as defined in `modules/example/manifests/init.pp`:
+The module, as defined in `modules/example/manifests/init.pp` creates a variable using that value, which we can access further down in the class definition:
 ```
 class example (
   $user,